 The original title means “April and the Rigged World”.
 As the non-literal English distribution title suggests, the steampunk is very light here.
-Obviously the abducted scientists are not doing any science under realistic premisses à la The Difference Engine (1990), just fantasy action-adventure engineering.
+Obviously the abducted scientists are not doing any science under realistic premises à la The Difference Engine (1990), just fantasy action-adventure engineering.
 Weaknesses of the writing include:

 Massive single-car, single-track elevated “trains” on cogs without adequate seating.
 Slower than the real steam-powered trains that existed 40 years before the turn into alternate history, and highly explosive for no reason.
 Surely a magnet for dirigible bombers.